Your Guide to How Direct Deposit Works

 That’s the federal requirement, but many states and cities have laws going beyond this.
 In New York, for example, employers must offer cash or physical checks in addition to direct deposit.
 The same goes for California, and you’ll also need the employee’s written consent before enrolling them in direct deposit.
 Check with your state labor department to confirm the wage payment rules for your jurisdiction.

-Here’s a rule of thumb that can help you navigate direct deposit laws, and HR compliance in general: when federal and local laws contradict, the provisions most generous to employees apply.
+Here’s a rule of thumb that can help you navigate direct deposit laws, how direct deposit works, and HR compliance in general: when federal and local laws contradict, the provisions most generous to employees apply.

 Employees love a payday.
 Getting paid on time, every time is anyone’s minimum expectation of an employer.
 But behind the scenes, there’s a lot that needs to happen in order for money to make its way from point A to B. Direct deposit doesn’t happen with the click of a button; it’s a jargon-laden process, involving “batch files” and intimidating acronyms like “ODFI.”
 Simply put, there’s a reason why payroll processing day isn’t something we look forward to in HR.

 It doesn’t have to be that way.
 Namely processes over $7 billion in annual payroll, most of it via direct deposit.
-If you want to see how our technology and service can make you love payday again, schedule a free demo today.
+If you want to see how our technology and service can make you love payday again, schedule a call.